icefallgames/SCICompanion/SCICompanion/Docs/source/Tutorial/UseInventory.rst

         (properties
         // etc...

-Next, as we did once before, we'll replace our V_BOX handler with a call to set a script on the evil ego.
+Next, as we did once before, we'll replace the evilEgo's V_BOX handler with a call to set a script on the evil ego.

 .. code-block:: python
     :emphasize-lines: 4

     (method (doVerb theVerb params)
         (switch (theVerb)
-            (case V_BOX
+            (V_BOX
                 (self:setScript(throwBoxScript))
             )
             (default